06 Feb 2019

-So we are looking a potential time frame of 10 to 12.5 weeks.
+So we are looking at a potential time frame of 10 to 12.5 weeks.

 The second format style is super setting, which is simply pairing two resistance exercises (preferable opposing muscles) together with little to no rest and repeating.
-As an example is a push up (Chest exercise) and seated cable row (Back exercise).
+An example is a push up (Chest exercise) and seated cable row (Back exercise).

 Lastly, unless you have any postural concerns, it is very important that you target every body part equally.
 This helps to keep the body moving efficiently and reduces the onset of adopting poor posture such as rounded shoulders because chest and shoulder exercises were over-prescribed in your training sessions.